LLNL/scr/doc/rst/users/overview.rst

 to the class using the same directory prefix.
 Each store descriptor is referenced by its directory prefix.

-The library creates one store descriptor by default: :code:`/tmp`.
+The library creates one store descriptor by default: :code:`/dev/shm`.
-The assumption is made that :code:`/tmp` is mounted as a local file system on each compute node.
+The assumption is made that :code:`/dev/shm` is mounted as a local file system on each compute node.
-On Linux clusters, :code:`/tmp` is often RAM disk or a local hard drive.
+On Linux clusters, :code:`/dev/shm` is typically RAM disk.
 Additional store descriptors can be defined by the user or system administrator in configuration files (Section :ref:`sec-config`).